 Perhaps that’s why I’d have been good at this job.
 They specifically did not want to manage me.
 However, I’d still have been building someone else’s dream, when it was time for me to follow my own.

-Earlier in 2018, I had promised myself and my partner Jo that we would start our own businesses and go travelling.
+Earlier in 2018, I had promised myself and my partner that we would start our own businesses and go travelling.
 We made this decision after going away for a weekend and re-assessing what was important to us in our lives.
 What did we want?

 When we were younger, it was easier.
 We wanted to run companies.
 Now, we had the backgrounds for this, with advanced degrees and years of management experience.
 But as we advanced towards this goal, we found ourselves less and less interested in it.

-We looked back at our lives and thought about our most vivid memories: when we had struggled.
+We looked back at our lives and thought about our most vivid memories: they were all when we had struggled.
 The times we were forced to learn and adapt.
 Like when living abroad in a foreign environment, learning a difficult language like Chinese, or trying to overcome a fear like that of public speaking.

 More recently, time seemed to be speeding up.
 With the same pattern week-to-week of rushing through the work week to live on the weekend, the weeks blurred into one another.